captain328/SpaceInvader/README.md

 # Space Invaders game focussed on Design Pattern
 cocos2d-x is a multi-platfrom framework building 2d games.

-This program is focussed on Game Design Pattern.
+This project is focussed on Game Design Pattern.

 It uses following concepts.
 * SOLID principle